 - 10 ounces whole wheat, farro, spelt or einkorn flour about 1 1/2 cups

 - 3 ounces all-purpose flour, about 1/2 cup

 - 2 tablespoons water

-- Whisk together flours and salt and pour into a large bowl.
+- Whisk together flours and pour into a large bowl.
 Make a well at the center.